|

 platoon commander of 2 Platoon.
 A Company at the

-the base of the mountain where a track led up to
+the mountain where a track led up to a pagoda

-a pagoda near the crest of Nui Thi Vai.
-This led
+near the crest of Nui Thi Vai.
+This led to some

-to some concern among the troops as we had been
+concern among the troops as we had been down

-prior to the move out to Route 15.
-While on
+to the move out to Route 15.
+While on 'Operation Canberra'

-occupation of this area was very obvious by
+this area was very obvious by pits, fresh

-holes and footprints.
-We also picked up a
+footprints.
+We also picked up a Buddhist monk in

-Buddhist monk in a cave, he had a large amount
+a cave, he had a large amount of rice cooking—far

 I believe the order of march in our sub-unit was